grain-lang/grain/docs/contributor/memory_management.md

 These functions should be familiar to programmers who have used `malloc` and `free` in C (and C-like languages).
 For further reading, refer to this Wikipedia page: [C dynamic memory allocation](https://en.wikipedia.org/wiki/C_dynamic_memory_allocation).
 The semantics of these functions align near-identically with those of C's corresponding functions.

-Users should not call these functions directly in 99% of circumstances, and should instead use the `GC` module's wrappers (described below).
+These functions generally should not be called directly in 99% of circumstances, and the `GC` module's wrappers should be used instead (described below).

 ## Garbage Collector